mulab-mir/song-describer-dataset/docs/datasheet.md

 2. **How can the owner/curator/manager of the dataset be contacted (e.g. email address)?**

-	Queries about the datasets can be submitted by opening an issue on GitHub or emailing the dataset curator (i.manco@qmul.ac.uk).
+	Queries about the datasets can be submitted by opening an issue on GitHub or emailing the dataset curators (i.manco@qmul.ac.uk, benno.weck01@estudiant.upf.edu).

 3. **Is there an erratum?** If so, please provide a link or other access point.